 As a school we offer a wide range of extra-curricular clubs that change depending on the season and feedback from the children through pupil voice.
 These clubs are open to all children including SEND.
 Participation and fair play are promoted along with personal improvement.
-Long standing clubs that run throughout the year include:
+Clubs that run throughout the year include:

 - Football

 - Tennis

 - Tutu Funky Dance

+- Rugby

+- Netball

+- Dodgeball

+- Multiskills

 - We have trained Y6 playleaders that provide a club and support at playtimes.